oharaandrew314/mock-aws-java-sdk/README.md

 A library that lets you mock AWS out of your tests, allowing you to achieve for better coverage with far less hassle.

+## Requirements

+None of the AWS SDKs are provided by this package.
+You must seperately install each SDK you want to use; versions `1.11.300` and above are supported.

 ## Install

-Install the latest version from Jitpack
+Install the latest all-in-one package from Jitpack.

 [![](https://jitpack.io/v/oharaandrew314/mock-aws-java-sdk.svg)](https://jitpack.io/#oharaandrew314/mock-aws-java-sdk)